Maryland ties for top in Big Ten with 99-44 win at Minnesota

-Sara Scalia scored 10 points for the Gophers (15-14, 5-13), who lost their sixth straight game and suffered their most lopsided loss in two seasons under coach Lindsay Whalen.
+Sara Scalia scored 10 points for the Gophers (15-14, 5-13), who lost their sixth straight game and suffered their most lopsided loss in nearly 34 years.
 Taiye Bello, one of four seniors playing in their final home game, had seven points and 10 rebounds for Minnesota.

 The Terrapins last lost on Jan.
 9 at third-place Iowa.
 Since then, the only opponents to come closer than 18 points were Northwestern (70-61) and Indiana (76-62 and 79-69).
 The average margin of victory in Maryland’s last six games was 37.8 points.